 The Ultimate List of Product Manager Interview Questions: Prepare yourself for every kind of question you could ever hope to be asked in a product manager interview!

-Product School Resources: If you really want to deep-dive into the best interview techniques, and become the master of any interview you walk into, you should check out the resources we have in our community.
+Product School resources: If you really want to deep-dive into the best interview techniques, and become the master of any interview you walk into, you should check out the resources we have in our community.
 We’ve got cheat sheets, templates, and more!

-Hired — How to Get a Great Product Job: Tailored guide-to-go for PM positions in top tech companies.
+Hired — How to Get a Great Product Job: Tailored guide-to-go for product manager positions in top tech companies.
 As this book will show you, some of the most successful product transitions originated from people in music production or finance, with full-time jobs or with no prior experience.
 The collection of stories of Product Management transition will show you how it’s done.